 Aja Barber is a writer, stylist and consultant focusing on the intersections of sustainability, fashion, and the textile industry.
 Her work explores the traditions of privilege, wealth inequality, racism, feminism, colonialism, and how these systems of power affect our buying habits.

 Originally from Reston, Virginia, Aja currently lives in South East London with her husband and their two cats.
+In addition to her other work, Aja is a Contributing Editor for Elle UK.
 She can be found over at her Instagram @ajabarber, microblogging daily.

 Photo Stephen Cunningsworth